tbdsux/lcl-paste/README.md

 ## Development

-If you want to just run the frontend, run:
+If you want to just run the frontend, run (use `yarn build` if you want to build):

     $ yarn dev